opensearch-project/documentation-website/_upgrade-to/upgrade-to.md

 If your existing cluster runs an older version of Elasticsearch OSS, the first step is to upgrade to version 6.x or 7.x.

-Before determining which version of Elasticsearch OSS to upgrade to, refer to the [Migrating to OpenSearch and limits on the number of nested JSON objects]({{site.url}}{{site.baseurl}}/breaking-changes/#migrating-to-opensearch-and-limits-on-the-number-of-nested-json-objects) documentation in Breaking changes to see whether the issue will have an impact on your cluster and, therefore, your decisions on upgrades and migration.
+Before settling on the version of Elasticsearch OSS for your upgrade, refer to the [Migrating to OpenSearch and limits on the number of nested JSON objects]({{site.url}}{{site.baseurl}}/breaking-changes/#migrating-to-opensearch-and-limits-on-the-number-of-nested-json-objects) documentation in Breaking changes to see whether the issue will have an impact on your cluster and, therefore, your decisions on upgrades and migration.
 {: .important }

 Elasticsearch OSS supports two types of upgrades: rolling and cluster restart.